- This topic has 1 reply, 2 voices, and was last updated 2 years, 10 months ago by Michael.

 Following graph shows the charging current versus voltage :

-- This topic was modified 1 week, 5 days ago by mwpeters75.
+- This topic was modified 2 years, 10 months ago by Michael.
 Reason: Changed font and size styling for easier reading

 Thanks very much Frank!
 Not everyone has the benefit of Guenther’s magnificent testing devices so this is a great solution for our fellow Lectroneers 🙂 .